-Eligible Employee - the district has more than 50 employees on the payroll at the time leave is requested.
-The employee has worked for the district for at least twelve months and has worked at least 1250 hours within the previous year.
+Eligible Employee - the district has more than 50 employees on the payroll.
+The employee has worked for the district for at least twelve months and has worked at least 1250 hours during the 12 months immediately before the date FMLA leave is to begin.